 Meanwhile, over on the other side of the Atlantic, The Beatles, currently riding high at the top of the British singles chart with She Loves You, have released their second long player, With The Beatles.
 Newspaper front pages are dominated by Labour Party candidate Peter Doig’s comfortable win in the Dundee by-election and the crisis at the British Overseas Airways Corporation, which reportedly has debts of over £80 million.
 An ongoing court case involving a film producer and James Bond author Ian Fleming is also generating column inches.
 That morning’s Daily Express has a feature on American Republican nominee hopeful Barry Goldwater, under the headline “The man who’s gunning for Kennedy”.
-Later on in the day, news will break of the death of the author C. S. Lewis.

 The UK is six hours ahead of Dallas and 20 degrees colder.
 The country is beginning to slide into winter and the annual advertising boom in cold and flu remedies is well under way.

 At 5.00pm, the final rush hour of the week begins as the nation’s workers start to make their way home.
 For most, it is just another Friday evening in November.